SyntappZ/angels-and-demons/README.md

 # angels-and-demons

-I made this site because im a big fan on the supernatural series and thought it would be good to get some information on what the angel and demon characters are actually based on.
+I made this site because im a big fan of the supernatural series and thought it would be good to get some information on what the angel and demon characters are actually based on.

 ## making this project